 NAPO Information and Events: The NAPO website, (www.napo.org), contains important information for law enforcement personnel regarding upcoming legislation, Supreme Court rulings, NAPO seminars and conferences, and safety and security hazards to law enforcement personnel.

-Real time information for NAPO news can also be accessed "liking" the National Association of Police Organizations on Facebook or following NAPO on Twitter at "NAPOpolice".
+Real time information for NAPO news can also be accessed by following and "liking" the National Association of Police Organizations on Facebook and Truth Social and by following NAPO on X and Instagram @NAPOpolice.
 NAPO affiliates and representatives meet frequently with members of Congress and their staff at home and in Washington, D.C. to lobby pending issues of concern.
 Delegates establish NAPO's legislative goals and priorities at the NAPO Annual Conference.
 Also, in election years, delegates issue endorsements of candidates for national and Congressional offices who have earned law enforcement's support.